kattawar/canitstreamtome/PITCHME.md

 ## What did we do well?

+- Built a powerful and easy to use API with with extensive documentation
+- Our disparate data is useful to many audiences around the world
+- Designed a clean and simple UI
+- All pages are rich with content and provide a fun experience
+- Very useful to a media marketer tracking campaign performance

 -

 +++

 ## What did we learn?

-- How to wire up data from multiple sources effectively
+- How to wire up data from multiple sources effectively |
-- Learned a lot about best practices for APIs
+- Learned a lot about best practices for APIs |
-- An Increased understanding of how DNS records are created and resolved
+- An Increased understanding of how DNS records are created and resolved |
-- How to design a modern website with REACT
+- How to design a modern website with REACT |
-- How to host the several components of a website in AWS
+- How to host the several components of a website in AWS |

 +++